• Menu

 Main Categories

-Main Categories listed here require direct entries.
-To find out more about entering, please read our Entry Guide.
+All categories listed in this section require entrants to fill in forms: to find out more about entering, please read our Entry Guide.

-If you are ready to enter, please either create or log in to your account via the Account Logins link top right; or simply click through via the link in each category below which will take you directly to the category entry form you have chosen.
+If you are ready to enter, please either create or log in to your account here or via Account Logins, link top right; or simply ‘click to enter’ the link in each category below which will take you to the entry form you have chosen, via your account.

-Within the 2024 Awards cycle, the Easter Award has its own identity, and is judged and wins announced and celebrated early, allowing entrants to share any medal success in advance of Easter.
+Within the 2025 Awards cycle, the Easter Award has its own identity, and is judged and the winners announced and celebrated early, allowing entrants to share any medal success in advance of Easter.
 The Easter offer has blossomed in recent years and so has the interest in this category.

 As with Christmas, Easter is a time when consumers often look for something special or a little bit different, so this category presents a great opportunity for smaller, independent producers as well as the larger brands and retailers.